What kind of relationship do you have with the markets? Are you a

 Are you perhaps a gullible fool?

-In conclusion it can get messy unless gullible fools starts improving their ways on the markets… and fast.
-On the crypto markets a gullible fool probably invested in November 2017 and sold in December 2018.
+In conclusion, it can get messy unless gullible fools start improving their ways on the markets… and fast.
+On the crypto markets, a gullible fool probably invested in November 2017 and sold in December 2018.

 What to do then?

-For instance, a cryptocurrency investor can check a few key figures such as the crypto project’s current user base, level of funding, know-how and so on.
-This reveals if the project can actually be realized with current resources and if it has the prospect of yielding returns.
+For instance, a cryptocurrency investor can check a few key figures, such as the crypto project’s current user base, level of funding, know-how, and so on.
+This reveals if the project can actually be realized with current resources and the prospect of yielding returns.
 This simple step can save a lot of trouble.

 Or are you perhaps a coward?

-Are you a coward who doesn’t dare to do anything on the marketplace?
-Mostly you just blame market forces, the government, authorities and market scammers.
+Are you a coward who doesn’t dare to do anything in the marketplace?
+Mostly you blame market forces, the government, authorities, and market scammers.
 You fear losing everything in an instant, so you are shocked by the smallest shifts and news.
 You no longer sleep well at night, so you sell everything you bought the past evening by morning.
-Cryptocurrencies are scary, since there are scams and crimes around them.
+Cryptocurrencies are scary since there are scams and crimes around them.
 And no one should make profits with them, since there’s always something illegal in big profits.

 What to do?